… or weird stuff continues

 I didn’t want to destroy the original texture.
 Finally, after a few minutes of petroleum ether treatment, I could start my standard cleaning procedure.

-Jesionen was happy with an end result 🙂
+Jesionen was happy with the result 🙂

 Amiga 500 modulator hax